Museon: Origin

 The museum was initiated in 1904 by the newspaper director Frits van Paasschen, who wanted to establish a museum where children could learn about industry.
 Although science and technology became important domains for the museum, the original idea has never been realized.
 Under the museum's first director, the geologist Herman van Cappelle, the collection policy moved towards natural history and ethnology.

-Van Paasschen's idea of a museum with a strong education mission however was implemented from the very beginning, expressed by the museum's previous name ‘Museum for Education’.
-From the start the museum organised lessons for school classes, based on the visual tools that are provided by the museum's collection.
+However, Van Paasschen's concept of a museum with a strong educational mission was implemented from the very beginning.
+From its start the museum organised lessons for school classes, based on the items that form part the museum's collection.
 Around 1910 the museum was also the first organisation in The Netherlands that programmed educational movies, an initiative that led to the foundation of the first school cinema in the country.

 Municipal museum

 Starting as a private museum the ‘Museum for Education’ was taken over by the municipality of The Hague in 1920.
 In 1933, biologist Niko Tinbergen, provided the museum with a collection of objects from the Inuit in Greenland.
 The museum moved several times, until the municipality had its present building built in 1985, by the design by architect WG Quist.
 The name Museon also dates from 1985.
-In 1997 the museum was privatised again.
+In 1997 the museum was set up as a private body, although its principal funder remains the council of Den Haag.